physiodatatoolbox/docs/docs/tutorial/basics.md

 ---

-# Creating PhysioAnalyzer modules #
+# Creating PhysioAnalyzer Modules #
 **PhysioAnalyzer modules** are signal-specific preprocessing, visualization and analysis pipelines that users can construct and apply to the files.
 If, for instance, a PhysioData file contains electrocardiogram (ECG) and skin conductance (SC) signals, the user can add ECG and SC modules to the file in order to perform ECG and SC specific analyses on the respective data.

 ## Creating the ECG PhysioAnalyzer ##